Skip to contents

 input

-A vector, data frame, matrix or a local file path or URL that points to your data.
+Character or Numeric vector, Data frame, or Matrix: A vector, data frame, matrix or a local file path or URL that points to your data.
 See "Details section" for more information of how to organize and supply your input.

 input_format

-(Optional) This function will automatically identify your supplied input's format.
+Character: (optional) This function will automatically identify your supplied input's format.
 But in case of unexpected issues or if you want to be explicit, set this argument to one of:

 • "table": If you supplied a data frame or matrix as input.